 Please note that it may not be possible to deliver the full list of options every year as this will depend on factors such as how many students choose a particular option.
 Exact modules may also vary in order to keep content current.
 When accepting your offer of a place to study on this programme, you should be aware that not all optional modules will be running each year.
 Your tutor will be able to advise you as to the available options on or before the start of the programme.
 Whilst the University tries to ensure that you are able to undertake your preferred options, it cannot guarantee this.

 What will I be doing?

-This course will be delivered via lectures from both clinical and academic staff, demonstrations and lab practicals, and online learning materials.
+This course will be delivered via lectures from both clinical and academic staff, demonstrations and lab practicals, practical placement experiences and online learning materials.

 Assessment methods will vary depending on the module, they include: